Appendix Skilled Worker sets out the rules for skilled migrant workers to be sponsored under the UK’s Immigration Rules.

 The Skilled Worker visa is for workers with a qualifying job offer in an eligible skilled occupation from a Home Office-approved sponsor in the UK.
 The Skilled Worker route is designed for employers to recruit people to work in the UK in a specific job role.
 There are certain rules relating to what type of job this must be and what salary it must pay, in addition to various other validity, suitability and eligibility requirements.

-What does Appendix Skilled Worker say?
+What does Appendix Skilled Worker contain?

 Appendix Skilled Worker is divided into a number of sections, including validity requirements, suitability requirements and eligibility requirements.
 These are the specific rules that an applicant must satisfy for the successful grant of entry clearance or leave to remain in the UK under this route.
 This decision will be made by UK Visas and Immigration (UKVI), the department of the Home Office responsible for the UK’s visa system.

 There are also two additional sections under Appendix Skilled Worker setting out the rules relating to settlement in the UK, known as indefinite leave to remain, as well as the rules around dependants looking to accompany or follow to join the principal applicant or primary visa-holder.
-Below we set out what each of the five different sections say.

 Skilled Worker visa validity requirements